-Now in my day, Sonny, we walked a mile and a quarter to and from school every day, much of it up a steep hill, with no coat, in 10-degree weather.
+Now in my day, sonny, we walked a half mile to and from school every day, much of it up a steep hill, with no coat, in 10-degree weather.
 This is actually true, although the coat-free trek was optional, as I had one, but dragged it home in the snow.
 I also put my wool cap away and arrived home with my ears as red as the Chiefs coat I was dragging.

 But these are fears, not facts.
 There has been a 35 percent decrease in juvenile homicides since I dragged my coat home in the snow.
 I can’t blame the judge or my mother for thinking otherwise.
 With dozens of 24-7 news sources in competition, any missing child is going to be publicized.
 It’s simply much more reported today.
 Interestingly, that technology also makes it more likely the child will make it home safely.
 Cell phones, Amber Alerts, and social media have all played roles in children being recovered and kidnappers being arrested.

 Beyond the drop in crime targeting juveniles, there have been improvements in health care, food sanitation, and automobile safety.
 Child labor in the U.S. went away 100 years ago.
 These factors combine to make today in the developed world the safest time in world history to be a child.